GoogleCloudPlatform/workflows-demos/vertexai/country-histories/gemini-pro/README.md

     --role roles/aiplatform.user
 ```

-## Display histories of countries

-See [workflow.yaml](./workflow.yaml).
-This workflow gathers histories of
-a list of countries in parallel and return the combined histories in a map.
+## Workflow

-In Gemini, results are returned in parts and you need to combine the text of
+See [workflow.yaml](./workflow.yaml) for details.
+In Gemini, results are
+returned in parts and you need to combine the text of those parts to get the
-those parts to get the complete text.
+complete text.

 Deploy: